Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Introduction

-This paper is organised as follows.
-Section~\ref{sec:regularise} focuses on the construction of covariance matrices for the lasso regularised regression.
-Section~\ref{sec:dividecombine} concerns the confidence distribution that allows the combination of results from multiple parallel regularised regression analyses.
-Extensive simulation results are provided in Section~\ref{sec:simulation}.
-We conclude with a brief discussion in Section~\ref{sec:discuss}.
-Two appendices include the key technical details to establish the asymptotic Fisher's efficiency.
+This paper is organized as follows.
+Section~\ref{sec:distributed} focuses on the asymptotics of the bias-corrected lasso estimator in sub-datasets.
+Section~\ref{sec:dividecombine} presents the confidence distribution method to combine results from multiple regularized regressions.
+Section~\ref{sec:simulation} provides extensive simulation results, and Section~\ref{sec:Application} illustrates our method by a real data.
+We conclude in Section~\ref{sec:discuss}.
+We provide key technical details in the Appendix and defer complete proofs and supporting information to the Supplementary Material.